lubuntu-team/manual/source/3/3.1/3.1.8/lxqt-sudo.rst

    lxqt-sudo pcmanfm-qt

-into the runner to do it this way without opening a terminal.
+into the runner to launch pcmanfm-qt with administrative privileges without opening a terminal.